- The melancholy siren

 - Hoax mermaids

 - Why we are obsessed with this mythical creature?

 Often shown sitting alone, yearning for human company, but unable to live on the land.
 These wistful creatures are perhaps the most common in art history.
 Her beauty is tempting, but her mood is forlorn.
-The well-known image above was inspired by a poem by Alfred Tennyson from 1830:
+The well-known image below was inspired by a poem by Alfred Tennyson from 1830:

 Who would be a mermaid fair, singing alone, combing her hair.

 The Greeks feared the sirens of the sea, believing they lured sailors to their deaths with song.
 English seafarers believed a sighting was a bad omen, bringing death.
 Other cultures are a little more sympathetic – Chinese sailors believed they could offer immortality, and even cried pearls instead of tears.
 Mermaid spirit charms were used by Japanese fishermen.
 Ship figureheads often feature mermaid forms.
-These carved, wooden forms were meant to pacify the sea gods, and gain the sailor safe passage across the ocean.
+These carved, wooden forms were meant to pacify the sea gods and gain the sailors safe passage across the ocean.
 In the image below, the relationship between this mermaid and sailor is unclear, but the embrace seems romantic.
 Is this an affectionate farewell?
 Did she just save him from drowning?
 Artist Howard Pyle died before he could finish the work, so we will never know for sure.

 Early civilizations were built around water – so it’s no surprise that the creatures of the sea would be loved and feared in equal measure.
 We think the first instance of a mer-creature appearing in mythology is a Babylonian god called Enki or Ea, 7,000 years ago.
 But that was a male.
 For our first mermaid, we go back to 1,000 BCE when the goddess Atargatis dived into a Syrian lake and transformed into a fish-like creature.
 Her figure can be found on ancient coins and carved into temples.